-The purpose of this study is to determine whether administration of FCX-007 in addition to standard of care improves wound healing as compared to standard of care alone (control) in children, adolescents, and adults with Recessive Dystrophic Epidermolysis Bullosa.
+The purpose of this study is to determine whether administration of FCX-007 (also known as D-Fi) in addition to standard of care improves wound healing as compared to standard of care alone (control) in children, adolescents, and adults with Recessive Dystrophic Epidermolysis Bullosa.

-DEFI-RDEB is a multi-center, intra-patient randomized, controlled, open-label, Phase 3 study of FCX-007 for the treatment of persistent non-healing wounds in approximately 20 RDEB subjects.
+DEFI-RDEB is a multi-center, intra-patient randomized, controlled, open-label, Phase 3 study of FCX-007 for the treatment of persistent non-healing and recurrent RDEB wounds in approximately 24 subjects.
 Each subject will serve as his/her own control.
 Each subject's target wounds will be paired then randomized to receive FCX-007 (treatment wound) or remain untreated (control wound).
-Up to three target wound pairs will be identified for each subject.
-FCX-007 will be administered to one, two or three treatment wounds, as applicable; the corresponding paired control wounds will not be treated.
-Subjects who receive at least one FCX-007 administration will participate in a separate 15-year long-term safety follow-up study.
+FCX-007 will be administered to up to three treatment wounds at Day 1 and at Week 12, with additional treatment sessions at Week 24 and Week 36 for remaining treatment or control wounds.
+Subjects who receive at least one injection of FCX-007 will participate in a 15-year long-term follow-up study.

-- Male or female ≥2 years of age at the Screening visit.
+- Male or female 2 years of age or older.

 - Clinical diagnosis of RDEB with confirmation of COL7A1 genetic mutation.

-- At least two eligible persistent non-healing wound sites identified.
+- At least two eligible persistent non-healing or recurrent wound sites identified.

 - Please click the link below for exclusion criteria.